BRuDesDev/kanye-says/README.md

 # Kanye Says...
-A Kanye Rest App
+A Kanye REST App
 A funny GUI desktop app that displays a new quote from Kanye West' Twitter everytime you push the button with his face in it.
 I am using the 'Kanye Rest' API to scrape tweets